califano-lab/SEARCHIN/README.md

 #### Pipeline Commands

+The **first step** consists in loading three datasets:
+1. **ligands_list**, is a list with the IDs of the ligands from the LC-MS experiment
+2. **modulators_table**, is a data.frame/tibble having as mandatory columns the modulator IDs and the p-value, from CINDy/MINDy analysis
+3. **receptors_table**, is a data.frame/tibble having as mandatory columns the receptor IDs and the p-value, from VIPER analysis

- The **first step** consists in setting a seed for the random number generator that allows us to reproduce the code in the same way
+We need also to set a seed for the random number generator that allows us to reproduce the code in the same way.
+To reproduce the manuscript's findings you don't need a running Neo4j server, because we use a caching system that recover from file PPIs already queried from a running server.
+You may need a Neo4j running server to query for PPIs pvalues that are not present in the cache.
+Please see [Neo4J Server Setup](neo4j-server-setup)

 ```R
 rm(list = ls())